 Fail To Comply, Breach & Related Criminal Offences- Contact Our Criminal Defence Lawyer in Brampton

 In almost all cases, a fail to comply charge is derived from an initial underlying charge.
-An accused or offender had an underlying charge, for example a domestic assault and the failure to comply is a result of an alleged breach of conditions placed upon him/her.
-In a domestic assault charge the accused will usually have a bail/release condition to have no contact with the accuser (his/her partner) during the time that the charge is being processed through the courts.
-If the accused makes contact with the accuser during this time then he/she can be charged with failing to comply with conditions of his/her bail conditions which restricted any contact.
+An accused or offender had an underlying charge, for example, a domestic assault and the failure to comply is a result of an alleged breach of conditions placed upon him/her.
+In a domestic assault charge, the accused will usually have a bail/release condition to have no contact with the accuser (his/her partner) during the time that the charge is being processed through the courts.
+If the accused makes contact with the accuser during this time then he/she can be charged with failing to comply with the conditions of his/her bail conditions which restricted any contact.
 At the conclusion of the underlying charge, say in this case, a domestic assault, the accused could be found not guilty of the charge and win the case.
-However, if there was a fail to comply charge that arose after the initial charge but before it was over, the accused could still be found guilty of the fail to comply.
+However, if there was a fail-to-comply charge that arose after the initial charge but before it was over, the accused could still be found guilty of the fail-to-comply.
 The failure to comply would be a separate additional charge.
-So the underlying charges and what happens to it (i.e., win or lose) really has no bearing on the separate failing to comply charge.
+So the underlying charges and what happens to them (i.e., win or lose) really have no bearing on the separate failing to comply charge.